SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 #### Nigiri Morph

-Nigiri Morph is needed to perform a technique called Nigiri Morph Factory.<br/>The idea is to intentionally let a Nigiri Morph turn items into Large Riceballs.
+Nigiri Morph is needed to perform a technique called Nigiri Morph Factory.<br/>The idea is to intentionally let a Nigiri Morph turn items into Large Onigiri.

 Steps: